Tezsure/Tezster-CLI/README.md

 ## Extra

+### Docker-Image

+Official docker images for tezster are premade with inbuilt tezos nodes and can be found [here](https://hub.docker.com/r/tezsureinc/tezster/tags).

 We’re building a lot of exciting features which will be released soon, So stay tuned with our updates and releases!

 ```